 The Archdiocese also includes one monastic community, St. Paul Skete (Grand Junction, Tennessee), a community for women.
 It does not run any of its own seminaries, but sends its seminarians to theological schools run by other jurisdictions or overseas.
 The Archdiocese does run various non-seminary educational programs, however, including the St. Stephen's Course in Orthodox Theology.

 On March 19, 2014, after 48 years of service as the Metropolitan of the Archdiocese, His Eminence, Metropolitan PHILIP fell asleep in the Lord.
-His Beatitude, Patriarch JOHN X appointed His Emience, Metropolitan SILOUAN as the Patriarchal Vicar to adminster the Archdiocese until a new Metropolitan has been elected.
+On July 3, 2014, His Emience, Archbishop JOSEPH was elected as the new Metropolitan by the Holy Synod of Antioch.

 The Episcopate of the Archdiocese

 His Eminence, Metropolitan JOSEPH

 Metropolitan of New York and all North America

 His Grace, Bishop BASIL